On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a ternary cantor set

 \section{The magnitude of a ternary cantor set}

 Here we consider $T_\ell $, the ternary Cantor set of length $\ell $, where $\ell>0$.
-We will define the magnitude $|T_\ell |$ of this Cantor set as a limit, calculate it and show that the result is consistent with the belief that asymptotically the magnitude satisfies the inclusion-exclusion principle.
+We will calculate the magnitude $|T_\ell |$ of this Cantor set as a limit and show that the result is consistent with the belief that asymptotically the magnitude satisfies the inclusion-exclusion principle.
+A different approach to this calculation, using weight measures, is given in~\cite{Willerton:Homogeneous}.

 The ternary Cantor set $T_\ell $ is constructed by starting with a closed straight line segment of length $\ell $, removing the open middle third, then removing the middle thirds of the the two remaining components and continuing like this \textit{ad infinitum}.
 This process means that $T_{3\ell }$, the Cantor set of length $3\ell $, can be decomposed into two copies of $T_\ell $, so